This section lists questions relating to:

 Where such an appliance or equipment is encountered or could foreseeably be connected and supplied via a Type AC RCD, a Classification Code C3 (Improvement recommended) would be appropriate.

-However, if it is identified and confirmed that an RCD in the circuit does not operate correctly when tested a Classification Code C2 (potentially dangerous) would be appropriate.
+However, if it is identified and confirmed that an RCD in the circuit does not operate correctly when tested, a Classification Code C2 (potentially dangerous) would be appropriate.

 Where it is known that no connected loads can produce DC components that may impair the operation of the device no recommendation code is necessary.

-The recently updated BEAMA RCD Handbook provides further information on the different types of RCD and their suitability for connected loads. http://www.beama.org.uk/resourceLibrary/the-rcd-handbook---guide-to-the-selection-and-application-of-residual-current-devices.html
+The recently updated BEAMA RCD Handbook provides further information on the different types of RCD and their suitability for connected loads. https://www.beama.org.uk/resourceLibrary/beama-guide---rcd-selection-for-protection-of-electric-vehicle-charging-installations.html

 Regulation number(s):